kiran-kumar011/basic-quiz-Vanilla-javascript/readme.md

 ## Running the Project.
    - iOS
-      - Make sure to install the device components. please refer this article for the refrence](https://medium.com/@hacknicity/working-with-multiple-versions-of-xcode-e331c01aa6bc).
+      - Make sure to install the device components.
+[Please refer this article for the refrence](https://medium.com/@hacknicity/working-with-multiple-versions-of-xcode-e331c01aa6bc).

 ```
 git status